yerzhant/askimam-migration/sql/readme.txt

+Pre-prod testing:

-- Set imams' user ids (which are depicted by TODOs in add-imams.sql)
+- set imams' user ids (which are depicted by TODOs in add-imams.sql);

-- Run add-imams.sql
+- run add-imams.sql;

-- Run this app with 'import' first param
+- run this app with 'import' first param;

-- Run checks in checks.sql
+- run checks in checks.sql;

-- If checks are ok, then exec the app with 'migrate' param
+- if checks are ok, then exec the app with 'migrate' param.

+Preps:

+- create test user;

+- test apk;

+- upload app bundle;

+- update store presence stuff.

+Once the app is available:

+- update it on the device and check it;

+- block writes to FB db;

+- run import;

+- run checks in the head of checks.sql;

+- start migration;

+- add a message with a link to the new version.